Memory System

 The ledger is not prompt-bounded.
 It grows indefinitely as the audit trail.
 The model-visible projection is a compressed selection, not a full replay.

-Working memory is the compact current-state snapshot that answers:
+Current work context is the compact runtime-owned projection that answers:

-Working memory is not free-form summary.
-It is a structured projection of the runtime's own records — current work item, active todo list, pending follow-ups, and waiting conditions.
+Current work context is not free-form summary.
+It is a structured projection of the runtime's own records: current WorkItem state, active todo list, blockers, waiting conditions, and refs back to retrievable evidence.

 Episode Memory